tlwilliams895/lchs/src/chapters/loops/project.rst

       bob.forward(50)
       bob.left(turn_angle)

 #.
-Modify the program to prompt the user to enter the number of sides for the
+Modify the program to prompt the user to enter the following:

-   polygon.
+   a.
+The number of sides for the polygon,
-#.
-Modify the program to ask the user to enter the length for each side.
+   b.
+The length for each side.

    .. admonition:: Tip